Online Trading Starts Here

 My advice: Set a personal daily loss limit, even if the prop firm doesn't impose one.
 A limit of 2-3% of your account value can help avoid substantial daily losses.
 Adjust your stop-loss orders to balance risk and reward, and trail them as your position becomes profitable to lock in gains.
 It's also wise to limit trading during high volatility periods, like major news events, unless that's part of your strategy.
 Diversifying your strategies across different trading styles or asset classes helps reduce the impact of any one losing streak.
 Finally, keeping a trading journal and reviewing it regularly allows you to identify patterns that lead to significant drawdowns, helping you refine your approach.

-Traders Union applies a rigorous methodology to evaluate prop companies using over 100 both quantitative and qualitative criteria.
+Traders Union applies a rigorous methodology to evaluate prop companies using over 100 quantitative and qualitative criteria.
 Multiple parameters are given individual scores that feed into an overall rating.

 Key aspects of the assessment include:

-• Trader Testimonials and Reviews.
+• Trader testimonials and reviews.
 Collecting and analyzing feedback from existing and past traders to understand their experiences with the firm.

 • Trading instruments.
-Companies are evaluated on the breadth and depth of assets/markets available to trade.
+Companies are evaluated on the range of assets offered, as well as the breadth and depth of available markets.

-• Challenges and Evaluation Process.
+• Challenges and evaluation process.
 Analyzing the firm's challenge system, account types, evaluation criteria, and the process for granting funding.

-• Profit Split.
+• Profit split.
 Reviewing the profit split structure and terms, scaling plans, and how the firm handles profit distributions.

-• Trading Conditions.
-Examining the leverage, execution speeds, commissions, and other trading costs associated with the firm.
+• Trading conditions.
+Examining leverage, execution speeds, commissions, and other trading costs associated with the firm.

-• Platform and Technology.
+• Platform and technology.
 Assessing the firm's proprietary trading platform or third-party platforms it supports, including ease of use, functionality, and stability.

-• Education and Support.
+• Education and support.
 Quality and availability of training materials, webinars, and one-on-one coaching.

 FAQs